Or give us a call at 801-648-7942 to chat with us over the phone

 After you receive the foreclosure notice, you’ll need to explain why you weren’t able to pay your taxes.
 You must submit a reason as outlined in the notification.

 Talk to a tax attorney; you can find a way out of the situation.
-In some cases, you can dispute the assessed value of your house.
+Unpaid property taxes and foreclosure, in some cases, you can dispute the assessed value of your house.
 Perhaps, your home has been overvalued, and that’s why your taxes are so high.
 You might be eligible for tax exemption and deferral.
 With proper negotiation, you can have the interest rate and penalties waived that will make it easier to pay the debt.
 Your tax attorney can guide you here.

 There are also rescue loans available.
 They have less interest-rate, and you can use them to pay the taxes you owe.
 The point is to take action earlier, remember, before the final tax sale date, you can redeem your house and stop the foreclosure sale of your home.
 If you need assistance, please contact us.
 Our team can help you with this situation.